Afghan Commander Calls For New Strategy

 SHAPIRO: But first, the top U.S. general in Afghanistan completed a major strategic review of the war there.
 General Stanley McChrystal's report landed on the desk of Defense Secretary Robert Gates yesterday.
 It did not address one central question: are more U.S. troops needed?
 Gates said he made it clear he wanted an honest assessment of the war.

-Secretary ROBERT GATES (Department of Defense): We have been very explicit that General McChrystal should be forthright in telling us what he needs in order to accomplish the mission that he has been given, and we will look at his assessment and then we will look at the resource recommendations that he makes.
+ROBERT GATES: We have been very explicit that General McChrystal should be forthright in telling us what he needs in order to accomplish the mission that he has been given, and we will look at his assessment and then we will look at the resource recommendations that he makes.

 SHAPIRO: A request for more troops could come within a week.
 NPR Pentagon correspondent, Tom Bowman has been following this story and he joins us now.
 Good morning.